brisdalen/211Supermarket/README.md

 ## Continued development
 If we were to continue development of this project we would like to work on the following things:
+- Statistics at the end of simulation, with options to show average queue time, longest queue time, and so on.
+- Different types of customers with different shopping times, different time per product and so on.
+These could be children, eldery, teens and so on.
+- A simple GUI instead of having to manually change values in the Constants.java file.
+- Realistic and relevant random events like cleanups, crying children, or other humorous events like shoplifts, power shortage, etc.